Keertilata20/Keertilata20/README.md

 ---

-## ☕ Outside of Code
+## ☕ Beyond Code

-When I'm not building systems, I'm usually:
+When I'm not building something, I'm usually:

-* Thinking about how humans interact with technology
+- 🧠 Thinking about how people interact with technology
-* Exploring new ideas in AI & security
+- 💡 Going down rabbit holes about AI and intelligent systems
-* Or debugging something that *definitely worked yesterday*
+- 🐛 Debugging something that definitely worked yesterday

 ---